TillF/WASA-SED/docs/index.md

 <a name="fao-1993"></a>
 FAO (1993): Global and national soils and terrain digital databases (SOTER).
 Procedures Manual.
 World Soil Resources Reports, No. 74., FAO (Food and Agriculture Organization of the United Nations), Rome, Italy.

+<a name="fao-1998"></a>
+FAO (1998): Crop evapotranspiration-Guidelines for computing crop water requirements-FAO Irrigation and drainage paper 56, FAO (Food and Agriculture Organization of the United Nations), Rome, Italy

 <a name="fao-2001"></a>
 FAO (2001): Global Soil and Terrain Database (WORLD-SOTER).
 FAO, AGL (Food and AgricultureOrganization of the United Nations, Land and Water Development Division), http://www.fao.org/ag/AGL/agll/soter.htm.